bshongwe/printf/README.md

 Handle the field width for non-custom conversion specifiers

-## Task 10.The negative is the equivalent of the composer's score, and the print the performance
+## Task 10.
+The negative is the equivalent of the composer's score, and the print the performance
 #advanced

 Handle the precision for non-custom conversion specifiers.

-## Task 11.It's depressing when you're still around and your albums are out of print
+## Task 11.
+It's depressing when you're still around and your albums are out of print
 #advanced

 Handle the 0 flag character for non-custom conversion specifiers.